227824

 Dip Tube Problems

-The dip tube directs incoming cold water to the bottom of the tank.
-When it fails, cold water mixes at the top of the tank—right where hot water exits—resulting in consistently lukewarm water.
+The dip tube directs cold water to the bottom of the tank.
+If it breaks, cold water mixes at the top—reducing output temperature.

 How to Fix It